Nicemanss/ETHOS-44/ETHOS-44.md

 index | hexa       | account type
 ------|------------|-----------------------------------
-0     | 0x80000000 | Individual
+0     | 0x80000000 | Self Custody
-1     | 0x80000001 | Joint
+1     | 0x80000001 | Joint Custody
-2     | 0x80000002 | Custodial
+2     | 0x80000002 | External Custody
-3     | 0x80000003 | Split
+3     | 0x80000003 | Split Custody

-An individual account is always held by a single person.
+A Self Custodied Account is always held by a single person.
 The key is not sharded and the individual has complete control over the account.
+Legally, only the individual who holds the seed has custody.

-A joint account is similar to a joint bank account.
+A Joint Custodied Account is similar to a joint bank account.
 1 or more parties have "signing privledges" to funds in an account which is designated as a joint account.
 The key is not sharded, but is shared between individuals.
+Both individuals who hold the key legally have custody.

-A custodial account has a private key which has been sharded 2 or more times.
+An External Custody Account has a private key which has been sharded 2 or more times.
 A shard is shared with a custodian, requiring them to sign off or clear a transaction.
 The account holder can securely share their shard with the custodian who then signs the transaction and destroys their shard.
+Whoever is receiving the key shard to make the key whole is the custodian during the time that they have the full private key in storage.

-A split account has been sharded more than 3 times and is split among several parties.
+A Split Custodied Account has been sharded more than 3 times and is split among several parties.
 This can be thought of as a generic implementation of n-of-n multisig.
 All n shards are required to sign a transaction.
 Shards could be split among family members, instutions or other trusted parties.
+Only the individual who has the entire key to sign a transaction has custody during the time they have the full private key in storage.

 ## Registered coin types